kwaldenphd/curriculum/syllabi/eoc-spring.md

 - Reflection
 - Lab notebook

-## Week 13: Working with structured data in Python
+## Week 13: How can we use Python to communicate using data?

 ### Assigned Material